 I’m a Duluth Trading Company model.
 It’s still hard to believe that three years ago, at the age of 37, I become a model.
 And not really because of how I look (although I’m sure Duluth Trading Company wouldn’t hire me if I were butt-ugly).
 But the fact that I’m a model because of what I do: I’m a DIY do-it-yourself blogger.

 The way it creeps up on you.

-It’s that moment when you notice the hood of your eyes drooping a little too much and you’re starting to look like your Grandma Violet.
+It’s that moment when you notice the hood of your eyes drooping a little too much and you’re starting to look like your Grandma Charlotte.

 Or the moment when you snap a selfie and realize your face is starting to resemble a wrinkled, deflated balloon.

 I’ve seen the changes creeping up on me.
 Albeit small, but they’re still there.

 In a society where we place everything on how we look, we can’t help but to note these changes.
 We also realize that at nearly 40, there are no televised Miss America contests for the 30-Somethings and Beyond who rock fine lines and rough, DIY-calloused hands.

 There kinda is.